 Practis Website Accessibility Program

-- Remediation of issues.
-Based on our findings and recommendations, Practis will identify needed changes, and with your approval, can perform updates to your site to better comply with WCAG standards and improved page speed performance.
+- Remediation of issues under our plus program.
+Under our Plus program, Practis will perform updates to your site to better comply with WCAG standards*.

-*Review specific standards that we test for.
+*Review specific changes we address.
 Please note that some accessibility issues require human judgment and cannot be tested automatically.

 Signup Now !

 What you need to know

 - Understand what’s required to comply.
 Review Section 508 and WCAG AA rules.
 Updates may be needed to change color contrast on your website, add alternative text to images, table labels, captions and transcripts for website videos.

 - Understand the degree of changes needed.
 Some changes such as changing “learn more” or “click here” links may be pretty straightforward, while other changes could impact design or your ability to utilize your current content management system (CMS).
 Depending on the degree of changes needed, it may even mean a redesign of your site.

 - Accessibility compliance is ongoing.
 As you make new updates to your site, these changes could impact your site’s compliance and performance.
 Ongoing testing against standards and maintenance is needed.